definev/widget_modifier/packages/widget_modifier/README.md

 )
 ```

-But why we still have `AspectRatio` widget?
+But why do we still have `AspectRatio` widget?
 Because `Container` doesn't have `aspectRatio` field.
-It's mean `Container` not flexible to provide all kind of configuraiton you needs.
+It means `Container` is not flexible to provide all kinds of configurations you need.

-To fix this `widget_modifier` introduces a new set of APIs to "flatten" your widget.
+To fix this, `widget_modifier` introduces a new set of APIs to "flatten" your widget.

 ## Usage

 Widget modifier have two API styles: `declarative` and `cascading`

-#### Declarative
+### Declarative

 Declarative modifier version of the above example widget